AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ## What is Dynamic Media Viewers integration with Adobe Analytics and Experience Platform Launch? {#what-is-dynamic-media-viewers-integration-with-adobe-analytics-and-adobe-launch}

-The new *Dynamic Media Viewers* extension for Experience Platform Launch, along with the recent release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Experience Platform Launch to use events and data specific for the Dynamic Media Viewers in their Experience Platform Launch configuration.
+The new *Dynamic Media Viewers* extension for Platform Launch and Dynamic Media Viewers 5.13, lets customers of Adobe Analytics and Platform Launch to use events and data specific for the Viewers in their Platform Launch configuration.

 This integration means that you can track usage of Dynamic Media Viewers on your website with Adobe Analytics.
-At the same time, you can use the events and data exposed by the viewers with any other Launch extension that comes from Adobe or a third-party.
+At the same time, you can use the events and data exposed by the viewers with any other Experience Platform Launch extension that comes from Adobe or a third party.

-See [Adobe Extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/overview.html#adobe-extension) in the Experience Platform Launch User Guide to learn more about extensions.
+To learn more about extensions, see [Adobe Extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/overview.html#adobe-extension) in the Experience Platform Launch User Guide.

-**Who should read this documentation:** Site administrators, Developers on the AEM platform, and those in Operations.
+**Who this documentation in intended for:** Site administrators, Developers on the Experience Manager Platform, and people in Operations.

 ### Limitations of the integration {#limitations-of-the-integration}

-* Experience Platform Launch integration for Dynamic Media viewers does not work in the AEM author node.
+* Experience Platform Launch integration for Dynamic Media viewers does not work in the Experience Manager author node.
 You cannot see any tracking from a WCM page until it is published.
 * Experience Platform Launch integration for Dynamic Media viewers is not supported for "pop-up" operation mode, where the viewer URL is obtained using the "URL" button on Asset Details page.
 * Experience Platform Launch integration cannot be used simultaneously with legacy viewers Analytics integration (by way of the `config2=` parameter).
 * Support for video tracking is limited to "core playback" tracking only, as described in [Tracking Overview](https://experienceleague.adobe.com/docs/media-analytics/using/sdk-implement/track-av-playback/track-core-overview.html#player-events).
 In particular, QoS, Ads, Chapter/Segments, or Errors tracking is not supported.